Friday, April 28, 2017

 Jamie and I have been busy with Udny Designs over the past couple of weeks.
 We have been bombing around Aberdeenshire building robots with kid's holiday clubs.
 We had made simple-to-construct kits in the shed along with small wooden hammers and put all the parts in little zip-lock bags.
 We made 50 in total and had a good production line going on in the house.

 Tuesday and Wednesday last week we found ourselves in Banff and Peterhead in local schools.
 The classes had about 8 to 10 kids, and we would step by step take them through the construction of their individual robots.
 Starting with adding the googly eyes to the head, then with the hammer and lots of noise, banging adding the neck to the head, and then to the body.
 A pair of legs and feet had them standing up, then shoulders and arms had them waving or impersonating Superman.
-We had printed off some stickers and each kit included a couple of body, arms, and head stickers. www.udnydesign.co.uk was included on the sticker for a little bit of free advertising.
+We had printed off some stickers and each kit included a couple of body, arms, and head stickers.
+We had even made little stickers for the kits which made the whole thing feel very official.

 In other news, I went to a meet-up of the Aberdeen Entrepreneur Club at The Hub in Bridge of Don.
 There were two presentations.
 The first is some dragon's den-like pitches from some of the current cohorts running through the Elevator program at the hub.
 There were 5 of the 15 currently taking part.
 It's a 12-week program and they are now in week 6.
 It was great to see interesting new businesses in the making.
 And for me, they all needed tech and software to help them get fully started.